Support Toronto Free-Net

 There are other companies that sell "QuickPort" compatible jacks, for example, from one of the local surplus stores I got several RCA labeled Cat 5 jacks that have been satisfactory.

 In my experience finding local retail vendors for the Cat 5 "QuickPort" (or QuickPort compatible) jacks is very easy, phone jacks are not hard to find, cable TV connectors/blank square covers could be found, and everything else a challenge to find locally.
+Some of these items have shown up at some of the dollar stores, for litteraly a dollar an item.
 The BNC connectors that I use for my amateur radio stuff were all bought via Smarthome a mail-order firm.

 Doing an easy install.
 One of the "rules" of the North American construction industry is (and has been at least back to the 1920's) is 2"x4" (normally wood, sometimes steel) wall supports are set 16" on center apart.
 This means that if you know where the centre of a 2"x4" wall support (or "stud") is, the centre of the next one will be 16" away.
 This is not a prefect "rule" in that due to such things as door and/or window openings exceptions are made.
 Still, while not a prefect way to find your way around, it isn't bad either.